MasakiShiraishi/MoneyApp/README.md

 # MoneyApp

 MoneyApp is an application designed to help individuals manage their finances.
-This project uses Angular for the frontend C# for backend with MOngoDB.
+This project uses Angular for the frontend C# for backend with MongoDB.

 ![MoneyApp Screenshot](./moneyApp.png)

+## Responsive Design

+This application is designed to be responsive and can be used on both desktop and mobile devices.
+The layout and components adjust automatically to provide an optimal user experience on any screen size.
+However, it is recommended to use this application from a mobile device for the best experience.

 # Backend